makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 Fingerprint is helpful in many use cases, including:

-* Preventing account fraud or fake accounts by making sure all your visitors are real.
+* Prevent account fraud or fake accounts by ensuring all your visitors are real.
 * Making sure all payments are made securely, preventing fraudulent payments.
 * Protecting your content, making sure users don’t bypass your paywall.

 ### How It Works

 [Create a free account](https://dashboard.fingerprint.com/signup).
 Enter your email to begin the onboarding process, entering some information like your website name.
-Accept the terms and conditions, and finally you will be given a code snippet to add to your website.
+Accept the terms and conditions, and finally, you will be given a code snippet to add to your website.

 ![Code Snippet from Fingerprint](https://i.imgur.com/mZhJ6x1.png)

 This snippet loads the Fingerprint script to your webpage from the CDN.
 Once it’s loaded, you can start using Fingerprint with the API key given to your account (it’s part of the code in the snippet).

-Before adding this code to your website, make sure to check your email and verify your email address with Fingerprint first.
+Before adding this code to your website, check your email and verify your email address with Fingerprint first.
 This is necessary for the subscription to take effect.

-Once you’ve verified your email, go ahead and add this script to any of your webpages.
+Once you’ve verified your email, go ahead and add this script to any of your web pages.
 If everything is correct, the same page that showed you the code snippet should take you to the dashboard:

 ![Fingerprint dashboard](https://i.imgur.com/F3PtEHW.png)

-You can see that one user is already detected, and that user is you!
+You can see that one user is already detected and that user is you!

 We can pass the ["extendedResult"](https://dev.fingerprint.com/docs/js-agent#extendedresult) option in the "get" method to return details about the visitor, including whether they are using Incognito or not.